This is a regular conversation for us. Is it for you, too?

 When we got home I looked at the bag of meatballs.
 Hmmm.
 They are going to need a sauce or something.
 No sauce packet in the box and no recipe either.
 Ehhhh.
 I decide to check their website.

-Why can't I be one of the cooks on Top Chef that just open the pantry, grab some ingredients, and whip up a delicious sauce like in the quick fire challenges?
+Why can't I be one of the cooks on Top Chef who just opens the pantry, grabs some ingredients, and whips up a delicious sauce like in the quick-fire challenges?

 Oh yeah, I'm not a chef.
 I'm just obsessed with watching them on TV.
 I'm watching Iron Chef as I type this.
 Maybe I'll be a chef in my next life.
 That would be cool.